Somewhere in my third year of homeschooling, I was done. I needed someone to ask me: how do you want to show up in your homeschool?

-- You are going to learn how to be independent.
+- You are going to learn how to be independent,

-- You are going to think family-centric, your family.
+- you are going to think family-centric,

-- What does your family need?
+- so what does your family need?

-- What does your child need?
+- and what does your child need?

-Your goal is to help educate your children, And you, Mama, are your child’s greatest advocate.
+Your goal is to help educate your children, and you, Mama, are your child’s greatest advocate.

 And as you do that, you will strengthen your independent muscle.
 You will see as you observe your children that they do indeed learn and grow up to be the people they were meant to be when that’s your goal.

 Homeschool mamas struggle with boundaries.
-Are you surprised, no, not surprised?
+Are you surprised, no, not surprised.